Examples and some technological applications of electromagnetic waves

-Gamma rays: They are used in medical purposes as the treatment and discovering of some swellings (tumors).
+Gamma rays: They are used for medical purposes as the treatment and discovery of some swellings (tumors).

 Visible (seen) light: They are used In photographing cameras, They are very important in television cameras, They are used in light shows (data show).

-Infrared (IR) rays: They are used in night vision apparatus used by modern military forces, They are very important in remote sensing instrument to photograph Earth’s surface using the satellites.
+Infrared (IR) rays: They are used in night vision apparatus used by modern military forces, They are very important in remote sensing instruments to photograph Earth’s surface using satellites.